Important COVID-19 travel guidance

 Use reputable, registered tour operators and contact the Ugandan Wildlife Authority (UWA) for up to date advice and information before you travel.
 Mgahinga Gorilla National Park and Bwindi Impenetrable Forest National Parks are in the extreme south west of Uganda near the border with the Democratic Republic of Congo and Rwanda.
 It’s routine practice for security personnel to accompany tourists on gorilla-tracking visits in this area.

 Some gorilla trekking operators cross into the Democratic Republic of Congo.
 You should avoid taking these tours.
-The FCO advises against all travel to the provinces of the Democratic Republic of Congo that border Uganda, this includes Virunga National Park.
+The FCDO advises against all travel to the provinces of the Democratic Republic of Congo that border Uganda, this includes Virunga National Park.